 3. Savings plans

 Reserved Instances, whereby one makes a 1-year or 3-year commitment for a particular AWS service at a negotiated rate, have been around for a while.
 In their current incarnation, you can switch between instance classes easily.
 Savings Plans allow for a broader commitment to a collection of AWS services (namely EC2, Fargate and Lambda), providing more flexibility.
-Take note to only purchase any commitment as a last resort, after you have already optimized and reduced your environment footprint as much as possible.
+Take note to only purchase any commitment as a last resort, after you have already optimized and reduced your environmental footprint as much as possible.

 4. RDS multi-AZ and replicas